aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-pdfa/_index.md

 ---
-title: PDF to PDFA
+title: PDF To PDFA
-linktitle: PDF to PDFA
+linktitle: PDF To PDFA
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PDF to PDFA using Aspose.PDF for .NET.
 type: docs
 weight: 140
 url: /net/document-conversion/pdf-to-pdfa/
 ---
 In this tutorial, we will walk you through the process of converting a PDF file to PDF/A format using Aspose.PDF for .NET.
 The PDF/A format is an ISO standard that guarantees the long-term preservation of electronic documents.
 By following the steps below, you will be able to convert PDF files to PDF/A format.

 ## Prerequisites